 Chase Freedom Unlimited® Bonus

-The 5% cash back (or 5X points per dollar) is valid for up to $12,000 in grocery purchases for the year (you will earn 1.5 points per dollar on groceries after that).
-That gives you a maximum earning of 60,000 bonus Chase Ultimate Rewards® points.
-If you transfer these points to a premium Chase card, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that's worth an estimated $750 to $900 in value when redeemed for travel through Chase Ultimate Rewards.
+That gives you a maximum earning of 20,000 bonus Chase Ultimate Rewards® points.
+If you transfer these points to a premium Chase card, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that's worth an estimated $250 to $300 in value when redeemed for travel through Chase Ultimate Rewards.

 Chase Freedom Unlimited® Benefits

-- Earn unlimited Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
+- Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.

-- Complimentary three months of DashPass, DoorDash's subscription service that provides unlimited deliveries for a $0 delivery fee on DoorDash orders over $12.
+- Complementary three months of DashPass, DoorDash's subscription service that provides unlimited deliveries for a $0 delivery fee on DoorDash orders over $12.